 - 11.5 Progress has been made in developing a range of community-based services that enable very frail or vulnerable people to be cared for in the community.
-However the growth in Medway's older population and a reduction in residential care spaces means the council needs to change the way services are provided. - 11.6 A revised older people's plan is being produced and has already identified programmes in a number of key areas that will help address the needs of Medway's growing older population.
-A start has been made on shaping future services through: - the Rapid Response team; - the establishment of intermediate care beds at Platters Farm and the purchasing of rehabilitative care beds from the independent sector; - the application of telecare technology supporting people in their own homes; - Supporting People (SP) initiatives that are expected to help consolidate care services in a wider context of community support services; - the development of locality healthy living centres by the Primary Care Trust as part of the Local Improvement Finance Trust (LIFT) programme - these centres will provide a range of healthcare services; and - plans are under way to develop three centres of excellence: Woodlands (Gillingham), Shaws Wood (Strood) and Churchlands (Chatham).
+However the growth in Medway's older population and a reduction in residential care spaces means the council needs to change the way services are provided. - 11.6 A revised older people's plan25 had been produced and has already identified programmes in a number of key areas that will help address the needs of Medway's growing older population.
+A start has been made on shaping future services through